insilica/toxindex/README.md

     1. Adds a task to a table of tasks under the prompt
     2. Send task to workflow
     3. Create a webhook for activities and results

+To get this working we can:

+1. create a docker container that